smithse/TTGO-Wiki/Supported-boards.md

 - You cannot swap SDA/SCL in software, because SDA/SCL is also used to communicate with the power management chip
 - For the same reason, you should not connect a SPI display to pin 21/22 (you sometimes find such suggestion for T-Beam 0.7)

-# The code has been tested with the following boards:
+# The code has also been tested with the following boards:

 ## TTGO LoRa v1.0